ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ## Step 3: Enable mirroring
 {: #step3_enable}

-To enable mirroring, you will need to run a update against your target cluster via CLI with the following required parameters:
+To enable mirroring, you will need to run a **service-instance-update** against your target cluster via CLI with the following required parameters:

 | Required Parameters | Description |
 | ---------- | ----------- |